thegears/todos-app-with-remix/README.md

-A basic todo app with Remix framework
-On backend i used geardb
-On frontend tailwind and DaisyUI
+Todo app on Remix with GearDB, Tailwind, DaisyUI